tbarron/emacs_goodies/README.md

 #### diary.el

-  * This is mostly obsolete but I still use some of the date insert functions.
+  * This is mostly obsolete but I still use some of the functions.
 Loaded by .emacs.

 #### do-mode.el